 Upon arrival to Costa Rica, foreign visitors will need to complete a Health Pass, have proof of testing negative for coronavirus in the 72 hours leading up to departure and have travel insurance that covers COVID-19 medical and accommodation expenses.
 Unlike many other countries, Costa Rica does not enforce mandatory quarantine upon entering, allowing you to savour every moment of your trip.
 Standard protocols such as social distancing and use of masks are mandatory.

-Take a look at this message from the tourism board of Costa Rica:
+A message from the tourism board of Costa Rica:

 Ready to experience Costa Rica for yourself?
 Talk with us: email@example.com